wisemen-digital/onboarding-codelab-web/index.md

 After completing the login functionality, you should now have a good understanding of how we're going to create the todo view.

 ### Model
-We are going to start by creating a file called `todo.model.ts` in the `src/modules/todos/models` folder.
+We are going to start by creating a file called `todo.model.ts` in the `src/models/todos/index` folder.
+We make an index-directory because we are also going to add a DTO model later on called `todoDto.model.ts`.

+We do this to create a separation between the model that we use in our frontend and the model that we receive from the backend.

+this is a good practice because the data that we receive from the backend is not always in the format that we want to use in our frontend.
+And when the BE changes the data structure, we only have to change the DTO model.

+We are also going to need a transformer to transform the data that we receive from the backend into the format that we want to use in our frontend. this file will be called `todo.transformer.ts` and will be places in the `src/models/todos` folder.

-This file will contain an interface that will represent a single todo with the following properties:
+`todo.model.ts` will contain an interface that will represent a single todo with the following properties:
 ```typescript
 export interface Todo {
   uuid: string